lmk4824/digital-garden-jekyll-template/_notes/The Handmaid's Tale/world building/Culture.md

 aliases: society
 ---

->"the women here(the USA) have different customs, to stare at them though the lens of a camera is, for them([[Handmaids]]), an experience of violation."
+>"the women here(the USA) have different customs, to stare at them though the lens of a camera is, for them([[Handmaids]]?), an experience of violation."
 >-pg.
 33

 - in [[The Time Before]] [[Luke]] tells [[Offred]] that the word "mayday" comes from they french word ___ meaning "help me"